-To date, (2020) mutations in 22 BBS genes have been identified in 85% of BBS patients.
-It is known that there are still more genes to find since not all patients have an identified mutation in any of these identified BBS genes, indicating that these patients must have mutations in other genes.
-Some genes are more common than others; a quarter of patients have mutations in BBS1 and another quarter have mutations in BBS10.
-However, patients who carry mutations in the same BBS gene can display quite different symptoms of the Syndrome: one might have extra digits at birth whereas another person with an identical mutation may not have extra digits at all.
-It is hoped that the comprehensive genetic testing currently available will improve predictions about disease progression in the future.
+To date, (2025) mutations in over 25 BBS genes have been identified in 80% of BBS patients.
+It is thought that there are still more genes to be discovered since not all patients have an identified mutation in any of these identified BBS genes.
+Some genes are more common than others; around half of patients in the UK have mutations in BBS1 and a quarter have mutations in BBS10.
+However, patients who carry mutations in the same BBS gene can display quite different symptoms of the condition: one might have extra digits at birth whereas another person with an identical mutation may not have extra digits at all.
+It is hoped that the comprehensive genetic testing currently available will improve our understanding about the progression of BBS in the future and whether any particular aspects in some forms of BBS may need closer monitoring.